umbraco/UmbracoDocs/Umbraco-Cloud/Getting-Started/Migrate-Existing-Site/index-v8.md

 Merging your existing site into the Umbraco Cloud project is a matter of moving and merging files between the two projects.
 When following the steps outlined below it is important that you do not overwrite any settings and configuration related to Umbraco Deploy.

-1. Copy and replace the following folders from your own project to the Umbraco Cloud project
+1. Copy and replace all folders from your own project to the Umbraco Cloud project

-    * `/wwwroot`
+    * **Do not copy and replace** the following folders:
-    * `/Views`
+        * `/Config`
-    * `/umbraco`
+        * `/App_Data`

-    * If your existing site uses Umbraco Forms, make sure you **do not overwrite** the `\umbraco\Licenses/umbracoForms.lic` file
+    * If your existing site uses Umbraco Forms, make sure you **do not overwrite** the `App_Plugins/UmbracoLicenses/umbracoForms.lic` file
-2. Merge Appsettings.JSON files from your existing site with the cloud site.

-    * Make sure that you merge your Appsetting.JSON files with the one from your existing site so that the settings you used are moved over to your Cloud project

-3. Merge your Program.cs and Startup.cs with the one from your existing site
+2. Merge the config files.
+Pay special attention to the following files:
+    * `/web.config` - in the `web.config` file for the Umbraco Cloud project you will see some new configuration related to Umbraco Deploy, Umbraco Identity, Licenses and Forms.
+Make sure you **do not overwrite** these when you merge the files
+    * `/Config/UmbracoDeploy.config` - *only relevant if you are migrating a Cloud project*
+3. Copy the rest of the files in the `/Config` folder from your own project to the Cloud project
 4. If you are using SQL CE
     * Make sure the SQL CE database from your own project replaces the one provided with your Umbraco Cloud project (`.mdf` or `.sdf`)
-    * You can find it in `/umbraco/Data/umbraco.sdf`
+    * You can find it in `App_Data/umbraco.sdf`
-5. If you are using a local SQL server make sure to update the connection string in the `Appsettings.JSON` for the Umbraco Cloud project.
+5. If you are using a local SQL server make sure to update the connection string in the `web.config` for the Umbraco Cloud project.
+6. Copy the rest of the files/folders in the `/App_Data` folder from your own project to the Cloud project

 That's it!
 Now that you've merged your existing site with the local clone of the Cloud project, you need to make sure the project runs and verify that